Xiao001010/FaceAlignment/README.md

 # Face Alignment
-This repository contains the code for the assignment for Coursework_Assignment_Spring_23.pdf.
+This repository contains the code for the assignment for the Computer Vision module.

 ## Requirements
 - Python >= 3.9